 The Firm is one of the defendants in a number of putative class actions alleging that defendant banks and ICAP conspired to manipulate the U.S. dollar ISDAFIX rates.
-Plaintiffs primarily assert claims under the federal antitrust laws and Commodity Exchange Act.
-In April 2016, the Firm settled the ISDAFIX litigation, along with certain other banks.
+In April 2016, the Firm settled this litigation, along with certain other banks.
 Those settlements have been preliminarily approved by the Court.